MissMaryR/AlphaFold3-Submission-for-HIVE/README.md

 # Instructions for AlphaFold3 Submission on HIVE

+## 1) Set up your json files
-## 1) Depending on if you have a monomer or a multimer - set up your json files
+   * pending on if you have a monomer or multimer, set up your json files by replacing the sequence with your sequence to model
    * upload all json files and submit_af3_bulk.py to a folder in HIVE

 ## 2) Submit all jsons in the directory/folder